meepysaur/cafe_analysis/README.md

 - **Customer & Order Behaviour:** How customers buy, including order spize, spend, and channel (in-store vs takeaway).
 - **Payment Behaviour:** Which payment methods customers prefer and how they impact spending.

-The SQL queries used to inspect and clean the data for this analysis can be found here [[link](https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_Data_Clean.sql)].
+The SQL queries used to inspect and clean the data for this analysis can be found [here(https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_Data_Clean.sql)].

 Targed SQL queries regarding various business questions can be found here [link].